AlexFine/CS230/README.md

 <br>Vectoer B: [Aggregate sentiment /per minute]
 <br>Step 9: Create time vectors with moving averages over each minute.
 Create a moving average for each time frame, and have each one be a new vector.
 This results in 12 permutations of vectors A and B.
 <br>Step 10: Remove the first 7 days of tweet data from each vector in order to keep time alignment between moving averages.
 This will also remove the need for a bias in the moving average.
+<br>Step 11: Divide each vector by the set average to keep values more normalized to train faster.

 <br>The finished product should be a set of 24 vectors which represent aggregate twitter sentiment for a single currency.
+The most recent month of tweet data should be placed into the test set, the rest should be for training.
 This process should be repeated for the top 100 major currencies.
 Each of those 24 vectors should be appended by each currency.
 It is CRITICAL that currency order is maintained through training, dev and test examples.
 If order is lost, the entire training algorithm FAILS.

+<br>**This step is only really necessary for live testing on incoming data.
+No need to use it on mass data mining.

 <br>Store all datasets for each currency seperately.
 They will each be individually used later.